Utility bills in the UK: how are they calculated?

 📶 Broadband bills

-Broadband bills are usually calculated based on the type of broadband service you have and the download speed you choose.
+Broadband bills are based on the type of broadband service you have and the download speed you choose.
 Your broadband provider will send you a bill every month.
+The amount you pay is determined by your contract with your supplier.

 Looking for great broadband offers?
 Sign up & let us look into it for you!